Akselera Tech

 Strategy 1: Campaign Daily Budgets (Default)

 Individual per-campaign allocation.
 You set a daily budget for each campaign independently.
+Best for most accounts — clear allocation and easy to track.

 Strategy 2: Shared Budgets